akutz/go-interface-values/docs/02-interface-values/04-a-pair-of-pointers.md

 }
 ```

-The above program produce outputs similar, but not identical, to:
+The above program produces output that is similar, but not identical, to:

 ```bash
 (0x486920,0x4b1f88)